ComposioHQ/sdk-interview-question/__internal__/README.md

 1. Generate a GitHub Personal Access Token with `repo` scope
 2. Add the token to your `.env.local` file as `GH_PAT`

+This token is only needed for local development and testing.
+In production with GitHub Actions, the workflow will use the default GITHUB_TOKEN provided by GitHub.

 ### Step 5: Start the Development Server

 ```bash